maharnab/ensemble-ops/README.md

  * `matg_sq 	 ->` square of `matg`
  * `matv_col_avg ->` `matg_sq` matrix column-wise average
  * `sd 		 ->` standard deviation of `matv_col_avg`

+## License
+None.
+Feel free use as is or with modifications.

+##PS
+If it is of any help to you & wishe to use it for any purpose or contribute to the project, I can optimize the code or add more info as required.